-Health literacy is vital for health, be it living healthy, disease prevention or to achieve the best possible results from medical care, medicines and vaccines.
+Health literacy is vital for health, be it living healthy, disease prevention or to achieve the best possible results from medical care.
 We must partner with patients to promote their understanding of their medical condition or disease, the reasons they are being treated, and the appropriate use of their medications and other treatments.
-Doing so will result in minimizing safety issues and maximizing the benefit of using our medicines.

-Health literacy can affect a person’s ability to access health care services, use services appropriately, adopt health-promoting behaviors, manage chronic conditions, navigate the health care system, and act on health-related news and information.3
+Health literacy can affect a person’s ability to access health care services, use services appropriately, adopt health-promoting behaviors, manage chronic conditions, navigate the health care system, and act on health-related news and information.4,5

 Health literacy challenges can affect people of all ages, races, incomes and educational levels.
-Some population groups are more vulnerable to low health literacy.
-They include the elderly, people with less than a high school education, people living in poverty, racial and ethnic minorities, and people with limited English proficiency.4
+Some population groups in the U.S. are more vulnerable to low health literacy.
+They include the elderly, people with less than a high school education, people living in poverty, racial and ethnic minorities, and people with limited English proficiency.6

 Those with limited health literacy are more likely to have chronic conditions and are less able to manage them effectively.7 More than 77 million U.S. adults have basic or below basic health literacy skills.8

 Health literacy is essential in efforts to:

-- Encourage use of appropriate preventive measures, e.g., health screenings, mammograms, recommended vaccinations
+- Encourage use of appropriate preventive measures, e.g., health screenings, mammograms and recommended vaccinations

-- Inform and alert the public about important health recommendations6,7
+- Inform and alert the public about important health recommendations9,10

-Health literacy (EU definition): Health literacy is linked to literacy and entails people’s knowledge, motivation and competences to access, understand, appraise, and apply health information in order to make judgments and take decisions in everyday life concerning health care, disease prevention and health promotion to maintain or improve quality of life during the life course.7
+Health literacy: Health literacy is linked to literacy and entails people’s knowledge, motivation and competence to access, understand, appraise and apply health information in order to make judgments and take decisions in everyday life concerning health care, disease prevention and health promotion, to maintain or improve quality of life during the life course.10

 POOR HEALTH LITERACY IS A SERIOUS CHALLENGE